rabbitmq/rabbitmq-website/docs/production-checklist.md

 includes network sockets.
 Make sure that you have limits set high enough to allow for expected number of concurrent connections and queues.

-Make sure your environment allows for at least 50K open file descriptors for effective RabbitMQ user, including in development environments.
+Make sure production environments allow for at least 50K open file descriptors for effective RabbitMQ user, including in development environments.

 As a guideline, multiply the 95th percentile number of concurrent connections